apache/incubator-streampark-website/docs/connector/3-clickhouse.md

 The method of splicing various parameters into the request url is cumbersome and hard-coded, which is very inflexible.

-### Write with StreamPark
+### Write with Apache StreamPark

-To access `ClickHouse` data with `StreamPark`, you only need to define the configuration file in the specified format and then write code.
+To access `ClickHouse` data with `Apache StreamPark`, you only need to define the configuration file in the specified format and then write code.
 The configuration and code are as follows.
-The configuration of `ClickHose JDBC` in `StreamPark` is in the configuration list, and the sample running program is scala
+The configuration of `ClickHose JDBC` in `Apache StreamPark` is in the configuration list, and the sample running program is scala

 #### configuration list